 Gabion Standard Design

-A structural engineer will require.
+A Consultant engineer will require.

 a.
 A topographic survey to conclude wall height and any slope surcharge which could similarly influence the gabion arrangement.

 c.
 Ground investigation to conclude retained and foundation soils and associated geotechnical parameters.

 This is an additional cost and we can direct you to a Consultant if you require.

 The designs given on this page should not be used as a substitute for taking detailed and specific advice from a Consultant engineer.
 The recommendations and advice are given without Liability on the part of Fine Mesh Metals Ltd and should not be relied upon for any action or inaction.

 Fine Mesh Metals Ltd shall not be liable to compensate any other party for any loss, including any consequential loss, arising from following the standard designs.

 The standard designs for gabion baskets are very robust, "Belt & Braces".
 In the Welded mesh variety sold by ourselves, we (at Fine Mesh Metals Ltd) have never seen a failure of a wall installed and filled correctly.